 Throughout her fifty-year career, Perle Fine was uncompromising of her ideals and vehemently trusted her artistic instincts.
 With this aesthetic confidence, the abstract artist was able to step beyond the realms of the mainstream and establish herself among male counterparts.
-She integrated the hyper-masculine New York art scene and gained success on her own terms throughout her career.
+She integrated into the hyper-masculine New York art scene but succeded on her own terms throughout her career.

 Fine’s first exhibitions in the 1940s took place during a period of transition, with the New York art world at the epicentre of creative innovation.
 Emerging from the pupillage of Hans Hofmann, Fine knew success early, showing at Betty Parsons and Tanager Galleries in the 1940’s and 50’s.
 In 1942, her work had already been included in pivotal group exhibitions at galleries such as Art of This Century and Stable Gallery.
 Fine also socialised with key members of the New York School and European painters including Willem de Kooning, Jackson Pollock, Mark Rothko, and Ad Reinhardt to Piet Mondrian.